Gamer100Dev/Gamer_OS/README.md

     Boot from USB: Restart your computer and boot from the USB drive.
     Install Gamer_OS: Follow the on-screen instructions to install Gamer_OS on your system.

-💬 Community & Support

-Join our vibrant community of gamers and developers to share tips, tricks, and support:

-    Forums: Connect with other Gamer_OS users on our official forums.
-    Discord: Join our Discord server for real-time chat and support.
-    GitHub: Contribute to Gamer_OS development on our GitHub repository.

-📚 Documentation

-Comprehensive documentation is available to help you get the most out of Gamer_OS:

-    User Guide: Step-by-step tutorials and guides for new users.
-    Developer Guide: Detailed documentation for developers, including API references and coding examples.
-    FAQ: Answers to common questions and troubleshooting tips.

 🛠️ Contribute

 Gamer_OS is an open-source project, and we welcome contributions from the community.
 Whether you're a developer, designer, or just a passionate gamer, there are many ways to get involved: